 I fret as my love to her is ignored without a say.

 I researched the historic evolution of Chinese characters, studying its various forms before deciding on the typeface's structure.
 Calligraphic qualities persisted throughout the years, some with extreme contrasts of thick and thin strokes while others have a loose humanistic touch.
-I practiced Chinese calligraphy to understand the strokes
+I practiced Chinese calligraphy to understand the strokes and structure.

 Dimensions 5.5 x 8.5 inches